The following is the derived from the text of a talk given by Robert James to the Hungerford Historical Association on 28th February 2001.

 He was a champion bowler; playing for Hungerford, and as captain, he also played for the County for many years and was President of the Club.
 He had a good eye so understandably he played a good game of snooker.

-He was a Trustee of the Town and Manor of Hungerford for 18 years, served on the Hungerford Rural District Council for a short term and was on the War Agricultural Committee through the 1939/45 War.
+He was a Tuttiman (with Major Harvey) in 1938, served as a Trustee of the Town and Manor of Hungerford for 18 years (c1940-c1952), and was Secretary of the Fishery for six years.
+He served on the Hungerford Rural District Council for a short term and was on the War Agricultural Committee through the 1939/45 War.

 His brother, John was a Champion Croquet player and played for the Hurlingham Club and England.
 They shared good co-ordination of a keen eye and a steady hand.